newhavenrb/conferences/Home.md

 * This is like Wikipedia, but for conferences.
 * This wiki [works offline](https://github.com/newhavenrb/conferences/wiki/_access) (which is great for conferences).
 It's just a `git` repo full of Markdown files.
-* It's more than just notes; we have summaries, discussions, slide/video/presenter links, mentioned gems, and more.
+* It's more than just notes; we have summaries, discussions, slide/video links, [[presenter info|Yehuda Katz]], mentioned gems, and more.
 Miss a talk?
 Can't remember the name of something?
 We've got your back.

 Our goal is to be a **community resource**, making this information as widely usable as possible.
 This means having search engine-friendly text, summaries for humans, as well as resources for the deaf, hard of hearing, and speakers of non-English languages (for example, [[summaries in Portugese|David Heinemeier Hansson Keynote PT]] and [[Japanese|David Heinemeier Hansson Keynote JA]]).